Java-Workshops/JFrog-FreeTier-JVM/README.md

 # JFrog-FreeTier-JVM
-Workshop for the JFrog FreeTier - JVM - Java Kotlin
+Workshop for the JFrog FreeTier - JVM - Java and Kotlin